When breast cancer spreads, or metastasizes, to other parts of the body, it normally moves to one or more of the following areas:

 - small bowel

-In other words, this percentage is covering more than just women with metastasis in the colon.
+In other words, this percentage covers more than just women with metastasis in the colon and rectum.

 If breast cancer cells break off the original tumor and travel via blood or the lymphatic system to another part of your body, it’s referred to as metastatic breast cancer.